By Sally Perrett – Solicitor | Head of Childcare Law

 As of Monday October 14th, 2024, CJCH Solicitors have become a limited company.

-CJCH Solicitors is now the trading name of CJCH Legal Limited, a company registered in England and Wales under company number 15452031.
+CJCH Solicitors is now the trading name of CJCH Legal Ltd, a company registered in England and Wales under company number 15452031.
 The registered office is Williams House, 11-15 Columbus Walk, Cardiff CF10 4BY.

 Winner: Public Law Team of the Year 2022 – Wales Legal Awards